-The participant will identify five benefits of technology and five levels of utilization in an agency.

-The participant will describe the steps of the internal needs assessment process used to determine whether an agency should upgrade or convert its technology in order to meet agency goals.
+- 4.1 The participant will identify five benefits of technology and five levels of utilization in an agency. - 4.2 The participant will describe the steps of the internal needs assessment process used to determine whether an agency should upgrade or convert its technology in order to meet agency goals. - 4.3 The participant will describe the relationship between standards, procedures, and workflows and how they affect efficiency and support an agency's brand. - 4.4 The participant will define the kinds of information an agency puts into a database and describe how it protects the integrity and security of that database. - 4.5 The participant will identify the benefits and challenges associated with agency technology tools, including an agency's information management system, downloading processes, and rating systems.

-Managing Insurance Agency Standards, Procedures, and Workflows

-The participant will describe the relationship between standards, procedures, and workflows and how they affect efficiency and support an agency's brand.

-Developing and Preserving an Insurance Agency's Information and Regulatory Compliance

-The participant will define the kinds of information an agency puts into a database and describe how it protects the integrity and security of that database.

-Managing the Insurance Agency/Company Technology

-The participant will identify the benefits and challenges associated with agency technology tools, including an agency's information management system, downloading processes, and rating systems.

-Technology Introduction - Impact on Insurance Industry
+Introduction to Technology Utilization